General waste production by Palmerston households has decreased by 12 per cent since 2014.

 Over the life of the contract, this equates to a reduction in cost of approximately $1.6 million for the municipality.

-The consultation was open for public feedback for a three week period, from Friday 8 February 2019 and closed on Thursday 28 February 2019.
+Council sought public feedback for a three week period, from Friday 8 February 2019 to Thursday 28 February 2019.

 At its ordinary meeting on Tuesday 5 March 2019, Council decided to maintain the existing service level for domestic kerbside waste and recycling services which includes the collection for single dwelling properties of a 120L general waste MGB twice weekly and a 240L recycling MGB once fortnightly.